Donau City: Donau City concept

-Following the cancellation of the EXPO in 1991 was then still in the undeveloped area within a few years, an urban centre with residential and office buildings, research facilities, recreational facilities and event locations, the Donau City.
+Following the cancellation of the EXPO in 1991, it was decided to evolve the still undeveloped area into the "Donau City", an urban centre with residential and office buildings, research facilities, recreational facilities and event locations.

-The Donau City development concept is a broad mix of uses: office and commercial uses, up to 70 percent, residential use of about 20 percent, and cultural and recreational use of approximately 10 percent.
+The Donau City development concept provides for a broad mix of uses: office and commercial uses, up to 70 percent, residential use of about 20 percent, and cultural and recreational use of approximately 10 percent.

 Approximately 7,500 people currently live and work in this new "city within a city".
 With the overall expansion, which is expected to be completed in 2012, the population could increase to 15,000.
 International companies such as IBM, sanofi-aventis and Bauholding Strabag SE are also located in Donau City.
 Also established are well-known high-tech companies that deal with their employees and scientific institutions in Vienna's first Science and Technology Park, Tech Gate Vienna.